BCBS Claim Form

 All providers are now required to provide cost estimates for service they provide.
 Talk to your provider about obtaining an estimate prior to receiving care.

-Members enrolled in the Student Health Insurance Plan (Blue Cross Blue Shield of Massachusetts) should expect to receive two forms:
+Members enrolled in the Student Health Insurance Plan (Blue Cross Blue Shield of Massachusetts) should expect to receive a 1099-HC form and, depending on where your address was recorded, a 1095-B form.

-The 1095-B form is an Affordable Care Act requirement, and is applicable when filing federal taxes with the Internal Revenue Service.
-You should expect to receive an Internal Revenue Service 1095-B form from our vendor, Thomson Reuters.
-This form is for your tax records and confirms that you were enrolled in a plan that met minimum essential coverage requirements for 2018.
+Students whose address was recorded as being in RI, NJ, DC, or CA for 2021 will receive a printed form from our vendor, Thomson Reuters.
+This form is for your tax records and confirms that you were enrolled in a plan that met minimum essential coverage requirements.

-You do not need this form to file your 2018 Federal taxes.
+You do not need this form to file your federal taxes.

 What information do I need to file my taxes?